neu-cs4520/final-project-groups4finalproject-4/README.md

 - **Navigation Components**: For managing navigation and user flow in the app.
 - **Material Design**: For implementing user interface components like buttons, dialogs, and navigation bars.

+#### So far I have completed all of the UI, and the log-in, register, onboarding and home screen implementation.